natcap/invest.users-guide/source/urban_cooling_model.rst

     :label: [9b]

 Here, "light work" corresponds to approximately 200 Watts metabolic rate, i.e. office desk work and service industries, and "heavy work" corresponds to 400 W, i.e. construction or agricultural work.
 If city-specific data on distribution of gross labor sectors are not available, the user can estimate the working population of the city in 3 sectors (service, industry, agriculture) using national-level World Bank data (e.g. "employment in industry, male (%)" and similar).
-Loss of work time for a given temperature can be calculated using the resting times in Table 2 (Kjellstrom et al., 2009) and the proportion of working population in different sectors.
+Loss of work time for a given temperature can be calculated using the resting times in Table 2 (Kjellstrom et al. 2009) and the proportion of working population in different sectors.
 If local data are available on average hourly salaries for the different sectors, these losses in work time can be translated into monetary losses.

 Finally, for "light work", note that A/C prevalence can play a role.
 If most office buildings are equipped with A/C, the user might want to reduce the loss of work time for the service sector by the same proportion as A/C prevalence.